 Successful loan brokers work with business clients, but they also work closely with lenders.
 Establishing relationships with the people who approve loans can help brokers find the right programs for their clients.
 When brokers, lenders and borrowers work together, they form an alliance that contributes to economic growth and mutual prosperity.

 Start building your networks.
 At the IACFB Academy, we assist you in recognizing the most important opportunities available to you for networking.
 Social media, for example, can provide opportunities to meet new clients, get to know local lenders (LinkedIn), collaborate with other brokers (LinkedIn and Twitter) or find a mentor (Certified Freelance Factoring 101 Broker) to help develop your career.
-When networking with lending officers, be certain to let that network know you’re a alternative commercial finance broker and how you can help them with placement for customers that are bank turn downs..
+When networking with lending officers, be certain to let that network know you’re an alternative commercial finance broker and how you can help them with placement for customers that are bank turn downs.
 Hand out business cards or other material that lists your services or products at Chamber of Commerce meetings.
 And most important, start investing in building your personal business network of sub-brokers (agents) from the very first day you are in business.